nisheksharma4/Nisheksharma4/README.md

 👦A passionate Front-end webdeveloper from India.

-👀I am a Frontend Developer.
+👀I am a Software Developer.
 <br>
 💻 I am a student.
 <br>
-👨‍🎓 Interested in learning AI, Robotics.
+👨‍🎓 Interested in learning AI,ML.
 <br>
 🎈Growing knowledge day by day.